rhit-csse490-netsec/netsec-public/labs/lab2.md

 ```shell
 Hello this is Mohammad
 ```
-One the victim's end, this will show up as
+On the client's end, this will show up as
 ```shell
 Hello this is AAAAAAAA
 ```